Brand Awareness – Brand Ambassadors Banter

 by Adwright, 23 September 2021

-In our last article, we dived in to determine if the athlete brand ambassadors’ win or loss impacts brands.
+In our last article, we explored how the wins and losses of athlete brand ambassadors impact brands.
 Recently, we picked up more athlete brand ambassadors making headlines in Singapore when they make a friendly challenge to the public sparking much controversy.
 We like to run along the tracks to discover how much value a brand ambassador brings to the table.

-Singapore’s top marathoner Soh Rui Yong issued an open challenge to any Singaporean to run 2.4km in under seven minutes.
-He offered a $700 cash reward, and 700 bottles of Pocari sports drink to each, out of his own pocket.
+Singapore’s top marathoner, Soh Rui Yong, issued an open challenge to any Singaporean to run 2.4km in under 7 minutes.
+He offered a $700 cash reward and 700 bottles of Pocari sports drink to each person who succeeded – out of his own pocket.

 Pocari Sweat is one of Soh’s sponsors.

 Soh, a two-time S.E.A.
-Games champion, threw the gauntlet down after completing a 2.4km run in 6min 53.18sec at the Pocari Sweat Singapore 2.4km Challenge on September 4, drew many mixed reactions from netizens.
+Games champion, threw down the gauntlet after completing a 2.4km run in 6min 53.18sec at the Pocari Sweat Singapore 2.4km Challenge on September 4.
+This challenge drew mixed reactions from netizens.

-In a friendly sportsman banter, Joseph Schooling, Singapore Olympic gold medallist and fastest butterfly swimmer, has challenged Soh and everyone else to a 200m butterfly swim with a 10-sec head start and will offer a Boss suit (out of his own pocket).
-The banter between Singapore’s fastest athletes attracted plenty of responses (including haters).
+Following up to that, Joseph Schooling, Singapore Olympic gold medallist and fastest butterfly swimmer, has challenged Soh and everyone else to a 200m butterfly swim with a 10-sec head start.
+As a reward, Schooling is offering a Boss suit – out of his own pocket.
+Not surprisingly, the banter between Singapore’s fastest athletes has attracted plenty of responses.

 Branding and Marketing Bonanza

-The sub-seven-minute 2.4km run challenge has proven to be a marketing bonanza for Soh’s sponsor Pocari Sweat and other businesses that jump on the bandwagon with their offers of gifts.
+The sub-seven-minute 2.4km run challenge has proven to be a marketing bonanza for Soh’s sponsor Pocari Sweat and other businesses that jumped on the bandwagon with their offers of gifts.